404 Checker: A Tool for Website Owners

 Summary/Overview

-This tool helps website owners and developers validate error handling across multiple domains—and fix soft 404s that can confuse bots and damage SEO.
+This tool helps website owners and developers validate error handling across multiple domains—and fix soft 404s that can confuse bots and harm SEO.

 Detailed Explanation / How It Works